Everything you need to know to master your first weeks like a pro

 1. Transportation in Germany

 If you expect to use national, regional, and local trains or buses regularly, then purchase a BahnCard50 to take advantage of 50% off fares.
-Students aged under 27 can also enjoy free or discounted train travel within a certain region by acquiring a Semesterticket.
+Students in Germany can also enjoy free or discounted train travel within a certain region by acquiring a Semesterticket.
 You can find out more on public transport on our Transportation costs in Germany page.

 2. Special taxes in Germany